LCCuong/Gradient-Free-Sparse-Adversarial-Attack-on-Object-Detection-Models/README.md

     ```

 ## Reproducing the results
-- You can reproduce the results in our paper for YOLO models by runing the following scripts:
+- You can reproduce the results in our paper for YOLO models directly by running the following scripts:

     1. `GA (T = 2)`: not using archive, tournament size `T = 2`.
         ```cmd